dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 the database under the given prefix.
 Prefixes operate on a path-segment basis:
 `/ab` is not a valid prefix for key `/abcd`, but is valid for `/ab/cd`.
 If the prefix does not exist, returns an empty list.
 The order of returned keys is implementation (or configuration) specific.
+Default listing is recursive (implementations may have a flag to control this behavior).
 Read-only.

 If the hypercore underlying a hyperdb is only partially replicated, behavior is implementation-specific.
 For example, a `get()` call could block until the